gokku-vm/gokku-letsencrypt/README.md

 ### Auto-renewal
 The plugin automatically sets up a scheduled job during installation that runs daily at 2:30 AM to check and renew certificates that are expiring within 30 days.
 No additional configuration needed!

+**Note**: During certificate renewal, the plugin temporarily stops containers using port 80 for a few seconds (HTTPS traffic on port 443 remains unaffected).
+This happens automatically at 2:30 AM and only when certificates actually need renewal (within 30 days of expiry).

 ## Examples

 ### Basic Setup